Jump To:

 Approval Process

 The following process represents the minimum steps that will be used to advance potential public-private partnerships.
-Additional steps may be added at the behest of City Council or if required by statute.
+More steps may be added at the behest of City Council or if required by statute.

 Step 1: Initiation.
 The City is approached by a private partner, or vice versa, with a project idea.
 Staff intakes the idea and ensures that there is enough information to conduct a meaningful evaluation.

 Step 2: Evaluation.
 Staff analyze the proposal against the eligibility and appropriateness criteria.
 If possible, a rough estimate of total project cost (irrespective of who pays) should be developed.
 Staff determine if the priority for the project is high, medium, or low.
-Multiple departments contribute to the evaluation.
-The results will be shared with the City Manager’s Office for review prior to moving to the next step.
+Many departments contribute to the evaluation.
+The results will be shared with the City Manager’s Office for review before moving to the next step.

 Step 3: Initial terms.
 Based on the results of the evaluation step, staff negotiate draft terms with the private partner.
 These terms will cover the broad topics of cost and risk sharing, responsibilities, and desired outcomes.
 The purpose of this stage of the process is to provide enough of a framework for the agreement to present to City Council for feedback.

 Step 4: Council presentation.
 Staff will present the draft terms to City Council at a regular meeting.
-(Alternatively, Council could choose to create a standing delegation of such items to a specific committee, such as GNR or ED&I.) Staff will obtain from Council guidance as to the acceptability of the terms and authorization to continue with subsequent steps.
-Depending on the nature of the proposal, Council may refer it to an appointed board (for example, Parks & Greenways Advisory Board or Stormwater Management Advisory Commission) for input before deciding whether to move forward.
+(Alternatively, Council could choose to create a standing delegation of such items to a specific committee.
+Staff will obtain from Council guidance on the acceptability of the terms and authorization to continue with next steps.
+Depending on the nature of the proposal, Council may refer it to an appointed board for input before deciding whether to move forward.

 Step 5: Detailed terms and legal agreement.
-Assuming authorization is obtained, staff will continue to negotiate a detailed term sheet, and then work with the City Attorney’s Office and legal counsel for the private partner to draft the required legal instrument(s).
+Assuming authorization is obtained, staff will continue to negotiate a detailed term sheet.
+Then, work with the City Attorney’s Office and legal counsel for the private partner to draft the required legal instrument(s).

 Step 6: Council approval.
 Once the terms have been agreed upon by all parties, staff will bring the negotiated agreement back to City Council for approval.